 For starters, the art of forming the perfect plastic balloon requires some skills–and you can master them through practice.
 And unlike ordinary balloons, you can easily repair small holes in a plastic balloon by using your mouth to blow air and eventually seal the said hole.

-Popularly known as “kisses,” these aroma beads aren’t actually toys to begin with.
+Popularly known as “kisses,” these aroma beads aren’t actually toys, to begin with.
 However, it became a source of amusement for ’90s kids, so much so that an urban legend was born from this harmless air freshener.
-Youngsters who bought the story went as far as putting the “kisses” to a wet cotton inside a matchbox, believing that doing so would get these “kisses” pregnant and eventually multiply itself almost magically.
+Youngsters who bought the story went as far as putting the “kisses” in wet cotton inside a matchbox, believing that doing so would get these “kisses” pregnant and eventually multiply itself almost magically.